KDr2/kdr2.net/source/sb-fastcgi.rst

-sb-fastcgi is a |cl|_ |fcgi|_ API Toolkit for |sbcl|_, It contains a group of low-level API's which like the c API of |fcgi|_, a group of fcgi-server implementations, and a hign-level |wsgi|_ style interface.
+sb-fastcgi is a |cl|_ |fcgi|_ API Toolkit for |sbcl|_, It contains a group of low-level API's which like the c API of |fcgi|_, a group of fcgi-server implementations, and a high-level |wsgi|_ style interface.

 You can get it from https://github.com/KDr2/sb-fastcgi .